InternetOfPeers/hiero-message-box/README.md

 - The target account hasn't set up a message box yet
 - The account memo doesn't contain a valid HIP-9999 format: `[HIP-9999:0.0.xxxxx]`
 - Ask the recipient to run `npm run setup-message-box` first

+### "is not a valid Hedera account"

+- The account does not exist on the network
+- The account has been deleted
+- You may be trying to send directly to a topic ID instead of an account ID
+- Solution: Verify the account ID and ensure it's a valid, active Hedera account with a message box configured

 ### "Cannot decrypt message" or "Encrypted message (cannot decrypt)"